Our roots

 Today, Hélène has taken over.
 Together, we want to maintain this heritage while expanding our range of plant-based colors.

-Waide and Indigo allow us to create a whole range of blue shades.
-Onion and Walnut are the basis for our beige and brown colors.
+Dyer's Pastel and Indigo allow us to create a whole range of shades of blue.

 Photo credit: Tamara Seilman